Omkarborkhade24/VanillaJs/Player_Management_Basic/README.md

 ☑️ Task 3: Check Player Details And Report.

-☑️ Task 4: Test the code and check into the Playes List Tab if the Data is Present or Not, then Delete any List using Delete Button.
+☑️ Task 4: Test the code.

 ☑️ Task 5: Deploy to GitHub Pages.